Colombia travel guide

 Colombia is affected by land mines and unexploded ordnance.
 Mined areas are often unmarked.
 Be vigilant when visiting remote areas or travelling off the main roads.

 Colombia is a presidential republic with separation of powers.
 Since 1990 Colombia has had a multi-party system.
-Colombia’s last Presidential elections took place in 2014; the next Presidential elections take place in 2018.
+Colombia’s last Presidential elections took place in June 2018.

-Colombia has suffered from internal armed conflict for over 50 years.
-On 24 November 2016, Colombia’s President Santos signed a peace deal with the FARC guerrilla to end the internal armed conflict.
+Colombia suffered from internal armed conflict for over 50 years.
+On 24 November 2016, Colombia’s President Santos signed a peace deal with the Revolutionary Armed Forces of Colombia (FARC) guerrilla movement to end the internal armed conflict.